Adventure Capital Challenge FAQs

 We are asking alumni to limit to one application per person.
 This is to ensure that everyone receives the same opportunity to participate.
 While everyone has multiple passions, we encourage you to focus on the one passion that has ignited your imagination.

-How are mentors assigned?
+How are coaches assigned?

 What is expected of me if I’m selected?